mohanrohit/books-api/docs/step1.md

 ```

 All *that*'s doing is defining what happens when you `up`grade or `down`grade your database with this migration.
 Upgrading will create a new table called `books` (this must match the table name in the model) with the specified columns, and downgrading will do the opposite &mdash; drop that table.
 You'll also notice that there are three other columns in the table that you never specified in your `model:create` command &mdash; `id`, `created_at` and `updated_at`.
-These are columns that `sequelize` adds by default.
+These are columns that `model:create` adds by default.
 There are ways to override that default behaviour, but you almost always want to keep the `id` column, if not the `created_at` and `updated_at` columns.

 And now, for the moment of truth.
 Run the migration, and behold the newly created table in your database without your having to write the SQL for doing it yourself.